 The North Loop/Warehouse District is within walking distance from the main downtown area and easy to get to theaters and clubs.
 If you stay in this area, make sure you check out the Bob Dylan mural on Hennepin Avenue; it’s a great spot to snap a photo for the ‘gram.

-Uptown Minneapolis for a neighborhood experience and visiting the Chain of Lakes
+Uptown Minneapolis for a neighborhood experience and the Chain of Lakes

-There are also plenty of shops – from Apple stores to funky vintage shops there is something for everyone.
+There are also plenty of shops – from the Apple store to funky vintage shops there is something for everyone.

 There is more to Uptown than partying.
 Lake Bde Maka Ska is just steps from the hustle and bustle and is a supremely gorgeous lake to walk around.